mechanoid/blog/posts/distributed-frontend-assets.md

 tldr:
 ---

-In recent projects i noticed some interesting parts about frontend development that emerge from the circumstance of app development in a distributed services environment.
+In recent projects I noticed some interesting parts about frontend development that emerge from the circumstance of app development in a distributed services environment.

 The setting is mainly the same, just take some micro services or a little bit bigger services, like [SCS](http://scs-architecture.org).
-For example you may imagine an ecommerce platform with several small services, one delivering the main page and its content, one serving the user registration and signup and one that handles the orders coming in from our customers.
+For example you may imagine an e-commerce platform with several small services, one delivering the main page and its content, one serving the user registration and signup and one that handles the orders coming in from our customers.

 Because your apps are part of an integrated system it is usually a good decision to say that the application while presenting individual business cases should share a common look and feel too.
-With this requirement in place there are mainly three different approaches of how to integrate the services in the front end.
+With this requirement in place there are mainly three different approaches of how to integrate the services in the frontend.

 **no integration - don't share, rebuild!**

 The "easiest" approach and for sure the one with the biggest effort, at least when it comes to a certain complexity, is to build a common look in each application itself.
-This is mainly done by just taking a central styleguide which specifies the goal, but not sharing a line of code to retrieve the same results.
+This is mainly done by just taking a central style guide which specifies the goal, but not sharing a line of code to retrieve the same results.

 This approach is for example often the only choice when different technologies are used to create the same look and feel, just think about a native app and a web app.
 But while there are cases where you have no choice to properly integrate your apps, we usually want to have a more [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself) way for building our frontend code.

 So usually we end up using a different more centralized approach.
-Instead of building a styleguide, that just tells people how the services should look like it is a much better idea to build a centralized pattern library that is shipped along with the styleguide.
+Instead of building a style guide, that just tells people how the services should look like it is a much better idea to build a centralized pattern library that is shipped along with the style guide.

 Ok, we have the requirement of all applications should share the same look and feel, so we have build a central library that ships all common frontend components.
 Aren't we done yet?
 Not really, now that we have decided for a centralized solution we have to decide how the response of an incoming web request is equipped with our styles and scripts.

-**push integration - alle the same, immediately**
+**push integration - all the same, immediately**

 In most projects there is one requirement that sneaks in together with others side by side.
 If you ask some people about that requirement most people cannot even answer who brought it in.
 It is the requirement, that all services should look the same, all the time.
-If i change and deploy the color of a link inside the central library, the font-size of a headline or similar, each service should receive those changes immediately at runtime without extra deployments.
+If I change and deploy the color of a link inside the central library, the font-size of a headline or similar, each service should receive those changes immediately at runtime without extra deployments.

 The ability of providing assets to services, updating all of them at the same time can be achieved with different techniques and in my opinion each of them has its certain drawbacks.
 But in general  it comes down to "you are changing the state of the deployed service at run time and violate its independency".
 So a team which builds and runs the service is no longer in full responsibility alone if it comes to erroneous behavior in production.